Aspen Trees: Common Problems & What To Do

 Can I improve the soil / environment for my aspens?

-First, have a tree care professional apply a soil injection that includes a blend of fertilizers and nutrients to improve soil health, as well as a systemic product to get rid of insects and mites.
+1. Have a tree care professional apply a soil injection that includes a blend of fertilizers and nutrients to improve soil health, as well as a systemic product to get rid of insects and mites.

-Second, protect the young shoots so the aspen can help itself.
+2. Protect the young shoots so the aspen can help itself.
 Sometimes it’s as simple as not cutting them out but you can also put up a physical barrier to prevent deer or elk browsing.

 aspen leafminer damage on a quaking aspen leaf